puneetjain-iclp/Github-Tutorial/README.md

 # Github-Tutorial

-This is the  Repository for Tutorial conducted at
+This is the  Repository for Tutorial conducted at Collinson